Skip to main content

 In January 1789, Washington wrote to Lee asking him to provide clearer title to the land, stating that the papers Lee provided had met neither Washington’s “inclination nor expectation.”
-The deed was not registered in Kentucky until 1799.5
+This matter took time to resolve, as the deed was not registered in Kentucky until July of 1799.5

 Notes: